Get

 6. Create an Entertaining Distraction

 If your long-haired felines don’t enjoy standing still for a trim, you can try creating an entertaining distraction for them.
-The distraction should keep them in a standing position so you can access their bottom but also be entertaining enough to keep them still.
+The distraction should keep them in a standing position so you can access their bottom, but also be entertaining enough to keep them still.

-The distraction can range from an interactive toy or during mealtimes while they are standing to eat.
+The distraction can range from an interactive toy to during mealtimes while they are standing to eat.
 You could also rub the tasty gravy from their wet food on a surface to distract them during the trim.

 7. If All Else Fails, Try a Professional Groomer